Test environments

 annotation is set tofalse

-- Once you are done with testing, redeploy master before leaving the installation.
+- If you replaced any management cluster components: Once you are done with testing, redeploy the original versions.

 - Check the dedicated alert channels for the installation you tested on and make sure there is nothing broken.

-- In case the test environment is broken or unusable, try to fix it, then escalate the situation to Biscuit.
+- In case the test environment is broken or unusable, try to fix it, then escalate the situation to a KaaS team.